 You’re Not Apple, McDonald’s, Or Coca-Cola – So Don’t Emulate What They Do

 The Key To Their Success isn’t necessarily based on how good they are (Inside Reality), but rather on massive advertising repetition.
-General Motors, McDonald’s, and Coca-Cola advertise for the sole purpose of building distribution and BRAND awareness.
+Apple, McDonald’s, and Coca-Cola advertise for the sole purpose of building distribution and BRAND awareness.
 They do Image Advertising.
 Their ads attempt to marriage a lifestyle feeling to their product so you’ll get that same feeling when you buy.

 For example, in 1997, Pepsi spent $1.24 billion in advertising, while Proctor & Gamble spent $2.743 billion.
 McDonald’s spent $1.041 billion and General Motors spent a whopping $3.087 billion!
 That’s why Chevy could hum the tune “like a rock, like a rock, like a rock” and it worked.
 If you spend over a BILLION dollars, you’ll get stellar results too!
 Here’s a stat that might surprise you: Do you know how many billboards Coca Cola had along American Roads way back in 1930?
 A thousand?
 10,000?
 100,000?
 Try 300,000!
 That same year they also had over 20,000 building walls painted with their logo, over 5 million soda glasses with their name printed on them, and over 400 million newspaper and magazine advertising impressions…in 1930!
 See, it takes time and money to really build that kind of brand awareness and it can work great for your advertising and marketing if you are fortunate enough to have a marketing budget of over $100 million a year.